 The first time I saw churchkhela, I thought it was some kind of decoration.
 Maybe people liked to hang colored sausages in the front windows of their stores?
 I later found out that it’s a traditional Georgian candy.
 The main ingredients are almonds, walnuts, hazelnuts or sometimes raisins that are threaded onto a string.
 The string is repeatedly dipped in concentrated fresh grape juice which dries into a chewy gelatin-like coating around the nuts.
 It’s packed with protein and sugar and it often served at home with coffee.
 A healthy candy for a sweet tooth like me!

 Badrijani Nigzvit are Georgian fried eggplant rolls with walnut (sometimes mixed with garlic) filling.
 I’m not a big eggplant fan but I love this dish!
 It tastes sweet and salty at the same time and it’s a dish I would definitely add to our usual spaghetti and egg fried rice meals on the road!

 Source Georgia Philes

-Lobio (which means kidney beans in Georgian) is amix between bean soup and various kinds of cooked or stewed beans.
-The tastes varies depending if it’s prepared with coriander, walnuts, garlic or onion.
+Lobio (which means kidney beans in Georgian) is a mix of bean soup and various kinds of cooked or stewed beans.
+The tastes vary depending on if it’s prepared with coriander, walnuts, garlic or onion.
 There are many varieties of lobio, depending on the region you’re in.
 When we were living in Tbilisi, our landlady often knocked on our door to hand us a big bowl of lobio which we gratefully devoured!